- £5,000 - £250,000+

 But the lender may not offer you the full £52,000.
 The lender will assess your ability to repay a loan, and also judge your credit risk by looking at your credit history.
 All lenders have a duty to lend responsibly.

-Like many in the UK you might have built up a large unsecured loan debt - things like credit cards, car finance, bank overdrafts, payday loans, etc. All of these forms of unsecured debt tend to have high monthly interest costs and can be a serious drain on your monthly budget.
-As an aside the average unsecured debt in the UK is £3200, with many owing much, much more.
+Like many in the UK you might have built up a large personal debt - things like credit cards, car finance, bank overdrafts, payday loans, etc. All of these forms of debt tend to have high monthly interest costs and can be a serious drain on your monthly budget.
+As an aside the average personal debt i(exc. mortgages) n the UK is £3200, with many owing much, much more.